PacharaBank/MyNovel/README.md

 Use the search bar on the top or simply select from this table to get information about a book.
 ![all](https://user-images.githubusercontent.com/75736525/122548795-ff5fc580-d05b-11eb-9435-3869a768b5f2.PNG)

 Read some description or directly go to the source of the book via below link.
+You can also update the book by clinking update button.
 ![oneNovel](https://user-images.githubusercontent.com/75736525/122549121-5796c780-d05c-11eb-9182-6b187177aab8.PNG)

 ## Prerequisites